CLappin/test/workspace.examples/readme.md

 # RTG4 Development Kit Mi-V Sample Designs for Libero v12.3

-Sample Mi-V Libero Projects for the RTG4 Radiation-Tolerant Development Kit.
+Sample Mi-V Libero Projects for the RTG4 Development Kit.
+The file consist of Tcl scripts that are executed in Libero SoC to generate the sample desings.

 ## <a name="quick"></a> Quick Instructions